SwissDataScienceCenter/renku/docs/introduction/what_is_renku.rst

 and RStudio (or anything else you might run from a Docker container) using files baked into the renkulab project templates and edit your project there.
-You can then push the changes back to Renkulab's instance of GitLab (including adding any software dependencies you had to requirements.txt or install.R).
+You can then push the changes back to Renkulab's instance of GitLab (including adding any software dependencies you had to ``requirements.txt`` or ``install.R``).

 When you push changes from the launched Jupyterlab or RStudio, a new Docker image is built for the project corresponding to the latest commit.
-This ensures that your environment is also version controlled, so long as you added your software dependencies to the Dockerfile, requirements.txt, environment.yml, install.R, etc.).
+This ensures that your environment is also version controlled, so long as you added your software dependencies to the ``Dockerfile``, ``requirements.txt``, ``environment.yml``, ``install.R``, etc.).
 You can launch an environment from any commit.

-Renkulab can be accessed publicly at renkulab.io, but there are also several institutional deployments of the platform.
-Contact us if you would like to deploy a new instance.
+Renkulab can be accessed publicly at renkulab.io_, but there are also several institutional deployments of the platform.
+Contact us if you would like to deploy your own instance or see :ref:`admin_documentation`.

-When you work on a project by launching an interactive environment, you can also use the `renku` commandline interface described below.
+When you work on a project by launching an interactive environment, you can also use the ``renku`` command-line interface described below.

-Check out the FAQ for topics not addressed here. [permissions, running other people's notebooks]
+Check out the :ref:`FAQ` for topics not addressed here. [permissions, running other people's notebooks]

 renku
 -----

-The `renku` part of the Renku Project is a commandline interface (CLI) for annotating datasets and wrapping workflows with metadata for aiding iterative development and building a lineage.
+The `renku` part of the Renku Project is a commandline interface (CLI) for annotating datasets and wrapping workflows with metadata for aiding iterative development and building a lineage of results.
 You can use this CLI from within an interactive environment launched from Renkulab or locally by installing the library onto your machine.

 `renku` aims to be "git for data science" by applying version control to executed